MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 3. From the Data Connectors Tab, select the **Security Events via Legacy Agent** connector from the list.

-4. Select your Azure Sentinel Workspace if prompted.

-5. Select **Open connector page** on the connector information blade.
+4. Select **Open connector page** on the connector information blade.

-6. Select the **Install agent on Azure Windows Virtual Machine** option.
+5. Select the **Install agent on Azure Windows Virtual Machine** option.

-7. Select **Download & install agent for Azure Windows Virtual machines**.
+6. Select **Download & install agent for Azure Windows Virtual machines**.

-8. Select the **AZWIN01** virtual machine in the list that you just created in the previous task, then select **Connect**.
+7. Select the **AZWIN01** virtual machine in the list that you just created in the previous task, then select **Connect**.
 Wait until the *connecting...* message disappears.

-9. Select **Virtual machines** in the navigation list.
-You should now see the virtual machine has a Log Analytics Connection.
+8. Close the window by selecting the 'x' to go back to **Virtual machines** view.
+You should now see the virtual machine has a *Log Analytics Connection* to "This workspace".

 ### Task 3: Connect a non-Azure Windows Machine.